robertostling/efselab/README.md

  * Python 3 (tested with version 3.4) and setuptools
  * gcc (tested with version 4.9) and GNU Make
+ * Cython (only needed if you want to use the Swedish lemmatizer)

 There is no installation as such, all the software is (somewhat inelegantly) contained in the root directory, where configuration files are also assumed to